fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 #### Coins or corner points (shown as square-shaped points)

 *Coins* can have 0, 1 or 2 B&eacute;zier handles.
-The position of each handle is independant of the others, making it suitable for discontinuities in the outline.
+The position of each handle is independent of the others, making it suitable for discontinuities in the outline.
 Without handles, coins will produce straight lines.